jalbertsr/Local-Weather-Project/README.md

 ![Web Screenshot](http://i.imgur.com/jHFE4KJ.png)

-I used the [OpenWeahterMap api](https://openweathermap.org/api) to get the data for the mini project.
+I used the [OpenWeatherMap api](https://openweathermap.org/api) to get the data for the mini project.